jonnypetraglia/StartupSaver/readme.txt

 You don't *have* to have StartupSaverConfig.
 My main reason for keeping the programs separate is that if you wanted, you could manually edit the INI and just have StartupSaver.exe.
 In terms of editing the INI, if something isn't a variable number (such as delay time), then 1 = enabled and 0 = disabled (like for "showProgress", 1 shows the "Starting in..." window, 0 disables it.)

+With v0.96, checked items run, unchecked items are skipped.

 7.----------Future plans---------------

 -In Coding: